QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Chiya/Chiyan.md

   </table>
 </div>

-The Chiyan people are one of the seven major [[Cultures & Ethnicities|ethnic groups]] of [[Earth|the world]], occupying approximately 3% of the global population, primarily in [[Sangyon]] on the continent of [[Avangia]].
+The Chiyan people are one of the seven major [ethnic groups](../Cultures%20&%20Ethnicities) of [the world](../../Map/Earth), occupying approximately 3% of the global population, primarily in [Sangyon](../../Map/Sangyon/Sangyon) on the continent of [Avangia](../../Map/Avangia).
 It is also one of the three ethnic and cultural groups that has retained its own prominence to this day since ancient times, even after the ethnogenesis of its numerous subgroups.

 They speak Nalamal, a distant evolution of the Proto-Chiyanic language, which has yet to be fully reconstructed.
-The earliest translated artifacts date back to approximately 40 AO, and they describe the challenges of coexisting without a common language, suggesting that some of the ethnic subgroups of the Chiyans may have been present since [[Era Dira]], and may in fact have been more genetically distinct than previously thought.
+The earliest translated artifacts date back to approximately 40 AO, and they describe the challenges of coexisting without a common language, suggesting that some of the ethnic subgroups of the Chiyans may have been present since [Era Dira](../../History%20&%20Events/Era%20Dira), and may in fact have been more genetically distinct than previously thought.

 More TBD